jhlagado/struct-z80/README.md

 _untilZero
 ```

-`_do` ... `_untilZero` loops can also be nested but because they rely on the value of register B, this register needs to be saved and restored on each iteration.
+`_do` ... `_untilZero` loops can also be nested but because they rely on the value of register B, the value of this register needs to be preserved on each nesting.
 For example:

 ```
 ld B, 2